sandrios/sandrios-firebase-chat/README.md

 # Chat Functions

-sandrios chat is an open and free chat client that runs on firebase functions and firestore.
-Just deploy cloud functions using your existing/new firebase project and it will manage the chat data on firestore, functions for updating data and cloud messaging for notifications.
+sandrios chat is a free and open source chat client that runs on cloud functions and firestore.
+Just deploy cloud functions using your existing/new firebase project and it will manage the chat data on firestore.
+Cloud functions are used for updating chat data along cloud messaging for notifications.

 #### Features